A Complete Guide to Security in IoT Devices

 IoT devices like heart monitors and insulin pumps handle sensitive health data and, if compromised, can endanger lives.

-City infrastructure such as traffic systems and surveillance cameras is increasingly automated and need rigorous protection.
+City infrastructure such as traffic systems and surveillance cameras is increasingly automated and needs rigorous protection.

 Connected labs and student databases can be exploited for intellectual property theft or ransomware attacks.